CS4641-2021/sports-numbers-fans/README.md

 We aggregated data from fantasydata.com for the 2017-2020 season.
 Our data consists of approximately 35 features which reference a receivers performance in a given year.
 Since we are trying to predict 2020 results given 2019 data, we have three complete seasons of data to work with approximately 75 data points per season.

-We visualized and clustered our data using a couple unsupervised machine learning techniques in order to understand our data.
+We visualized and clustered our data using unsupervised machine learning techniques in order to understand our data.
 We created a coorelational heat map to understand relationships in features.
 We used K-means clustering in order to identify any potential groupings in our data points.
 Additionally, we used parallel coordinates to visualize a normalized version of our data, which was grouped into bins according to the target variable.
 All of these methods together gives us an understanding of where potential sources of error can occur for a regression model.

 We tested multiple regression models, and given our relatively low number of data points and high features, we decided to use Bayesian ridge regression with a normalized feature set.